huimiu/tab-dashboard/README.md

 4. Modify the `render()` method in the widget JSX file to render the widget.

    - Modify the `Card.Header` component to customize your widget header.
 For example, you can modify the `content` property to update the title of your widget.
-See [Card Header Props](https://fluentsite.z22.web.core.windows.net/0.64.0/components/card/props#card-header) [Text Props](https://fluentsite.z22.web.core.windows.net/0.64.0/components/text/props) for more details.
+See [Card Header Props](https://fluentsite.z22.web.core.windows.net/0.64.0/components/card/props#card-header) and [Text Props](https://fluentsite.z22.web.core.windows.net/0.64.0/components/text/props) for more details.

    - Modify the `Card.Body` component to customize your widget body.
 See [Card Body Props](https://fluentsite.z22.web.core.windows.net/0.64.0/components/card/props#card-body) for more details.
 For more information about `Flex` layout, please refer to [Flex](https://fluentsite.z22.web.core.windows.net/0.64.0/components/flex/definition).

    - Modify the `Card.Footer` component to customize your widget footer.
 For example, you can align the footer to the right side by setting the `hAlign` property to `end`.
+For more information about `Button` style customization, please refer to [Button component definition](https://fluentsite.z22.web.core.windows.net/0.64.0/components/button/definition).
      ```tsx
      <Card.Footer fitted>
        <Flex hAlign="end">